 - E Trail (one-way of 1.25 miles or 2.7-mile loop).
 To access this route, follow the main gravel road (A Trail) a few hundred yards and turn left on a smaller road which has an old gate you’ll walk around.
 Walk east 0.25 miles on flat terrain then, at a junction, turn right and head uphill on an old jeep road.
 Keep following this jeep road for 0.9 miles as it switchbacks uphill.
 Eventually the road hits private property and a no-trespassing sign.
 Heed the signage.
 Shortly before the no-trespassing sign, a foot trail splits off on the left (as you’re climbing).This trail (purple on our map) is on private property but, as of December 2008, could still be used (this status could change) and lets you complete a nice loop.
 The purple trail contours and drops until it intersects a dirt service road under some power lines.
 Turn left and follow the service road to a little saddle.
 Now, veer left and drop steeply down a trail leading back to the start of E Trail.

 Rules and Issues.
 There are a number of rules to heed, but we who are not members of the Appleatchee Riders should not look a gift horse in the mouth.
 This is private property purchased for the benefit of the horseback riders and we are lucky to have public access.
 Following these rules will help us maintain those privileges.

 - Pets must be leashed.
 If pet-horse conflicts become commonplace, pet owners will see more restrictions.

-- Carry away all your trash Pick up litter found along your route.
-Dog poop is becoming a larger issue here and scooping the poop (especially if you’re within a mile of the parking area) is recommended.
+- Carry away all your trash.
+Pick up litter found along your route.
+Dog poop is becoming a larger issue here and scooping your dog’s poop is important.